 Bradley has a thing for Slither.
 He owns three of them.
 Here’s something you won’t see everyday (or indeed back in 1982!):

 I think it is a glorious looking cabinet.
 That design on the side is fabulous.
 An estimate on numbers out there now?
 I’d say in the tens, given that only a few hundred were ever built.
 Most will have been destroyed or converted into something else.

 So there you have it.
 GDI’s Slither – quite the story.
 Look it up on MAME, or better still go find one and play it, if you can!

 Thanks go to Bradley for sharing these great photos with us – do check out his Facebook page at Silver Coin Arcade for more pictures of cool vintage arcade cabinets.

 Your visit is appreciated as always.
 Please help me spread the word about the blog using the social media buttons below.

 Note: The bulk of info for this article was gleaned from the archived court case notes from Churchill’s attempts to recoup some of its losses.
-You can find those documents here and here.
+The case is archived in several places, but online you can find the key document here.
 Other information was sourced from various internet arcade forum posts made by people around at the time.